Maxim-us/mx-like-button/readme.txt

 Tags: buddypress, activity, facebook like button, fb like, fb like button, like, like button Requires at least: 4.7
 Tested up to: 4.9
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-"MX Like Button" will add a mechanism of "like buttons" similar to Facebook to your Buddypress website.
+"MX Like Button" will add a mechanism of "like buttons" similar to Facebook to your website.

 == Description ==

 <p>
-	Your users will be able to express emotions at a particular post in the stream of activity.
+	Your users will be able to express emotions at a particular post in your Website.
 This plugin is similar to the <b>Facebook "Like system"</b> but very simplified. <br>
 	You can also change the images of each button.
 </p>